 If we are restoring a vintage appliance that already belongs to you, your initial $500 deposit may be partially refundable.
 Because the appliance already belongs to you, we have no reason to show it to or attempt to sell it to other clients.
 Should you decide to cancel the project before we begin restortion work, the full deposit amount is refundable.
 No refunds are offered once we have started restoration on your project.

 Although we do purchase vintage appliances for our inventory, we are very selective as to what we purchase.
 If you think you have an item that would be of interest to us, please provide two pictures of the item.
 You can e-mail those pictures to John (email@example.com) or mail them to our P.O. address on the “Contact Us” page of our site.
 Both photos should be full view of the front, one with the doors open and one with the doors closed.
 Once we review the item we will contact you regarding our level of interest.
-Additionally, so that we may consider options for getting the item, please tell us what city and state it is located in.
+Should we have interest in your appliance, shipping costs will be a consideration in our decision to make you an offer or accept your price, so please tell us the city and state where the appliance is located .

 You may also post your vintage appliance for sale on the classified ad section of our website.

 Here at AntiqueAppliances.com we occasionally salvage vintage and antique stove and refrigerator parts.
 Unfortunately, sometimes we are forced to sacrifice an entire unit for a part or two.
 It is an overwhelming task cataloguing and indexing all of these parts for the website as our stock of original replacement parts changes frequently.
 However, if you drop us an e-mail at firstname.lastname@example.org we will be happy to assist you in any way we can.
 We may have just the part you are looking for.
 We do carry a few items on our website.
 Click here to view our new online parts store.